achubaty/achubaty.github.io/curriculum-vitae.md

 - **Chubaty, A.M.** and B.D.
 Roitberg.
 Can selfish genes help prevent pest outbreaks?
 1st Joint Congress on Evolutionary Biology, 6-10 July 2012.
 - Roitberg, B.D. and **A.M.
 Chubaty**.
 State dependent problems for arthropods.
 Pacific Institute for the Mathematical Sciences / Centre for Scientific Computing Seminar Series, SFU, 19 Nov 2010.
 - **Chubaty, A.M.**.
 Energy reserves modulate host acceptance decisions in mountain pine beetles.
 Joint Annual Meeting of the Entomological Societies of Canada and British Columbia, 31 Oct – 3 Nov 2010.
 - **Chubaty, A.M.** and M. Hart.
 Mountain pine beetle condition and timing of emergence: who emerges when.
-Annual General Meeting of the Entomological Society of British Columbia, 2-3 Oct 2009. **** Best PhD Student Talk ****
+Annual General Meeting of the Entomological Society of British Columbia, 2-3 Oct 2009. *(Best PhD Student Talk)*
 - **Chubaty, A.M.** and M. Hart.
 Mountain pine beetle condition and timing of emergence: who emerges when.
 Canadian Society for Ecology and Evolution, 11-14 May 2008.
 - **Chubaty, A.M.**, B.D.
 Roitberg, C. Li.
 An individual model of host selection for mountain pine beetle.
 Canadian Society for Ecology and Evolution, 17-20 May 2007.
-- **Chubaty, A.M.**, *et al.*.“I’ll have the steak special, with a side salad”: exploring the evolution of omnivory.
+- **Chubaty, A.M.**, *et al.*.
+"I’ll have the steak special, with a side salad": exploring the evolution of omnivory.
 Les Écologistes Seminar Series, SFU, 15 Mar 2007.
 - **Chubaty, A.M.**, B.D.
 Roitberg, C. Li.
 Beetles pine for lodgepole homes: mountain pine beetle’s search for a host.
 Annual General Meeting of the Entomological Society of British Columbia, 13-14 Oct 2006.
 - **Chubaty, A.M.**, B.D.
 Roitberg, C. Li, B.O.
 Ma.
 Using game theory to evaluate host acceptance decisions in mountain pine beetle.
 27th Annual Pacific Ecology and Evolution Conference, 3-5 Mar 2006.